-The outer membrane of Gram-negative bacteria (those possessing two membranes surrounding them with a periplasm in between, as seen in the above figure) is unique for a number of a reasons.
-First and foremost is its composition.
+The outer membrane of Gram-negative bacteria (those possessing two enveloping membranes with a periplasm in between, as seen above right) is unique for a number of a reasons.
+First and foremost is the outer membrane composition.
 While it possesses the typical two-tailed phospholipids in its inner leaflet, the outer leaflet is composed of lipopolysaccharides (LPS).
 LPS molecules have 5-6 acyl tails combined with a chain of sugar molecules stretching out above the membrane (see the figure below).
 Certain species of Gram-negative bacteria can also contain O-antigen chains protruding from the core oligosaccharide.

 Another unique aspect of the outer membrane is that it’s full of porins, which permit the diffusion of small molecules relatively easily across it.
 As such, energy cannot be generated or stored here.
 Nonetheless, bacteria often need to actively import large and/or scarce nutrients across the outer membrane.
 To get energy for this task, they utilize an inner membrane protein, TonB, that couples across the periplasm to an outer membrane transporter for import of, e.g., vitamin B12 or iron extracted from human transferrin.
 The mechanisms of this interaction and how it causes transport are still open questions in the field of microbiology.
 We have proposed that energy is transduced through a mechanical coupling between the inner and outer membrane complexes, supported by simulations that demonstrate the strength of the TonB-transporter connection mediated by hydrogen bonds, as well as the response of the transporter to the application of force.
 In particular, we see in multiple contexts that the interior domain of the transporter unfolds, generating a pathway for the substrate across the membrane.